piouson/kubernetes-bootcamp/README.md

 kubectl run mypod --image=nginx --command -- <command>
 # run a busybox pod interactively and delete after task completion
 kubectl run -it mypod --image=busybox --rm --restart=Never -- date
+# to specify the port exposed by the image is 8080
+kubectl run mypod --port=8080 --image=image-that-uses-port-8080
+# connect a shell to a running pod `mypod`
+kubectl exec mypod -it -- sh
 # list pods, see `kubectl get --help`
 kubectl get pods # using `pod` or `pods` will work
 # only show resource names when listing pods